AMC Hornet: AMX

 Popular Science road tested the AMC Hornet AMX 304 CID, Ford Mustang II Cobra II 302 CID, Chevrolet Monza Spyder 350 CID, and Plymouth Volare Road Runner 318 CID noting that "in looks and performance they remind of, but don't match, yesterday's tire-burning rockets" and serve as "image cars" to what are "otherwise a sedate group of high-production compacts" for the fuel-efficiency focused consumers.
 The comparison noted its low-mounted bucket seats, superior rear seat room to that of the Mustang and Monza, and the rear window louvers that limit visibility to the rear.
 The Hornet AMX received high marks in entry/exit ease, maneuverability, and acceleration by achieving 0 to 60 mph in 12.0 seconds.
 Quicker was the Monza with the Road Runner slowest, but these "are pretty remarkable when you consider that these are smaller, fuel-stingy engines laden with emission controls to meet today's stringent emission requirements."

 A total of 5,207 Hornet AMX were produced for the one model year, of which 3,196 had the six-cylinder and 2,011 with the V8 engine.
 The Hornet AMX, as well as the other similar cars from the Big Three, represented a "crucial stopgap between eras" from marketing muscle cars emphasizing power to offering models for customers "interested sporty looks, handling packages, and cool interior spiffs."

+Legacy

+The Hornet was phased out after the 1977 model year.
+However, its robust and versatile rear-wheel-drive platform continued to serve as the foundation for subsequent AMC models.
+It transformed into a new "luxury compact" line of automobiles, the AMC Concord.
+The Hornet was re-engineered and restyled to become the 1978 Concord and helped establish the "luxury compact" market segment.
+With its upgraded design, components, and more standard features, the new Concord was moved upscale from the economy-focused Hornet.
+Changes to the AMC's "junior" platform made the new Concord more comfortable and desirable to buyers seeking an image of luxury, as well as greater value.
+Furthermore, demonstrating the enduring adaptability of its original design, the Hornet's chassis underpinned the innovative "crossover" all-wheel drive line of models, the AMC Eagle, which debuted in 1979 for the 1980 model year.